 Also available at

 Apart from the project briefly described above, I am also doing a bunch of related and not-so-related things.
-See CV for the list of my previous employments and the full publication list (the publications listed below are only those that are registered in DIVA, i.e. the most recent ones).
+See CV for the list of my previous employments and the full publication list (the publication list below is generated in some mysterious way from DIVA and is not representative).

 When I am not working, I am with my kids, and when I am neither working nor with my kids, I am dancing tango.